 - We encourage using the minimum amount of Sugru possible for each job.
 You can also line up jobs so you can use any remaining product - a little Sugru goes a long way.

 - As a company, we do our utmost to operate in the most sustainable way possible.
-From our raw materials, waste reduction, recycling and energy consumption, we are acutely aware of our impact on the environment and make every effort minimise it.
+From our raw materials, waste reduction, recycling and energy consumption, we are acutely aware of our impact on the environment and make every effort to minimise it.

-- We work hard to encourage a culture of repair and maintenance, and inspire a pragmatic approach to problem solving.
+- We work hard to encourage a culture of repair and maintenance, and inspire a pragmatic approach to problem-solving.
 We believe a simple change of perspective and behaviour will create a more sustainable future.